Nasser-Eddin-Nasser/Digitact/Backend/README.md

 - [Download](https://docs.docker.com/docker-for-windows/install/) for Windows
 - [Download](https://docs.docker.com/docker-for-mac/install/) for Mac

+# HTTPS Setup

+We are using HTTPS for connection so its important to import and trust the certificate to run the application

+- For mac - open keychain access file->import items-> choose keystore.p12 under /Backend/src/main/resources.
+Then double click on localhost and choose always trust option from the dialog.
+- For windows - double-click on keystore.p12 file under /Backend/src/main/resources and install it.
+- Password of certificate is "password"
+- To trust localhost by chrome go to chrome://flags/#allow-insecure-localhost and enable Allow invalid certificates for resources loaded from localhost option.

 # How to use

 - Install the below in-order
   - JDK 11+ and set environment variables
-  - Install IDE and [set the JDK path](https://www.jetbrains.com/help/idea/sdk.html) if need.
+  - Install IDE and [set the JDK path](https://www.jetbrains.com/help/idea/sdk.html) if needed
   - Install Docker
 - Clone this project
+- Do HTTPS setup
 - Run `docker-compose up`
 - Go to Digitact/Backend folder in the terminal and run `gradle bootrun` or